History of Integrative Dry Needling

 In late 1970’s, Dr. H.C.
 Dung, a professor of anatomy, in San Antonio, Texas, discovered the homeostatic points.
 Dr. Janet Travell recognized and was impressed by Dr. Dung’s discovery (personal communication).
 In 1999, Dr. H.C.
 Dung and Dr. Yun-Tao Ma co-authored the book Scientific Acupuncture for Healthcare Professionals published in China.
 This was the first modern needling textbook published in China.
 Later they co-authored the second book , Pain Measurement of the Human body also published in China to further explain the clinical application of the system.

-Dr. Yun-tao Ma experience with needling dates back to 1968 in China where he was interested in pain science.
+Dr. Yun-tao Ma's experience with needling dates back to 1968 in China where he was interested in pain science.
 This led to Dr. Ma being trained as neuroscientist at the National Institute of Health (NIH) and as a pain researcher in the Department of Physical Therapy at the University of Iowa.
 Dr. Ma continued Dr. Dung’s work to explore the physiology of the homeostatic point system and their clinical application.
 Dr. Ma discovered a relationship between homeostatic points and human biomechanical homeostasis.
 Dr. Ma also found that all modern dry needling modalities with seemingly different theories and clinical techniques, in fact, share the same physiology and are not in conflict with each other.
-(The Law of Dry Needling)
+(The Laws of Dry Needling taught in our courses)

-IDN can be considered the third generation of modern dry needling.
+The work of Dr. Ma and Dr. Dung can be considered the third generation of modern dry needling.
 The integration of treating conditions at a symptomatic, segmental, and at a systemic level, allows the practitioner to view and treat the human body as an inter-related organism, yet allowing the clinical freedom to adapt the treatment for each patient.
-As a result IDN provides the framework upon which to address all types of physical dysfunction.
+As a result Integrative Dry Needling (IDN) provides the framework upon which to address all types of neuromuscular dysfunction.

 The fourth generation of modern dry needling (DN) is currently being written.
 Medical and allied health professionals are incorporating DN with their current modalites, techniques and treatment concepts.
 Today's modern DN is part of a multi-modal treatment plan, not a stand alone modality.
 Practitioners continue to find new ways to integrate and expand the use of DN to improve clinical results at a pace not previously achieved.
-The future of DN is exciting and filled with the potential to help more patients manage an expanding list of conditions and IDN, with it's adaptive conceptual model, will continue to be leading the charge
+The future of DN is exciting and filled with the potential to help more patients manage an expanding list of conditions.
+You can be confident that IDN, with it's adaptive Neurologic Dry Needling model, will continue to be leading the charge!